philip1986/iwy_master/README.md

 [Here](examples/on_off.js) you can find a 'Hello Word' example.

-## Import and connect
+## Import and instantiate
 ```
 IwyMaster = require('iwy_master');

-iwy = new IwyMaster();
+iwy = new IwyMaster(HOST, [PORT]);

-iwy.connect(HOST, [PORT], [CALLBACK])
 ```
 You should know the IP of your light device, if not use an IP scanner and figure it out.
 The port and callbak are optional.
-If you dont set a port it will take the default one (5577), which should be fine for almost every case.
+If you don`t set a port it will take the default one (5577), which should be fine for almost every case.
-Use the callback to be sure that the connection is established.

 ## Commands
 All commands can be called with an optional.
 This callback will yield an possible error and the device state after the change.
 E.g: